On G-convergence of positive Self-adjoint operators: Introduction

 \section{Introduction}

 Heterogeneous structures of materials appear often in physics, chemistry, mechanics, life sciences, and engineering.
 Very often one is also led to consider heterogeneous structures with a very fine and complicated microstructure.
-Phenomena like heat conduction or transport phenomenon are such structures which typically modeled by mathematical systems such as ordinary differential equations (ODE's) or partial differential equations (PDE's), where the presence of fine microscopic scale is reflected in rapid oscillations of the coefficients.
-This situation can in general not be treated directly, and if it could be feasible, the numerical methods employed to solve the problem require very fine degree of resolution so that the mesh can capture the oscillations which of course costs a lot, and in some situations, despite of mesh refinement, the solution will be out of reach.
+Phenomena like heat conduction or transport equation are such structures which typically modeled by mathematical systems such as ordinary differential equations or partial differential equations, where the presence of fine microscopic scale is reflected in rapid oscillations of the coefficients.
+This situation can not in general be treated directly, and if it could be, the numerical methods employed to solve the problem require very fine degree of resolution in order the mesh can capture the oscillations, this of course on the count of costs, and in some situations, despite of mesh refinement, the solution will be out of reach.